This EITI Report was published in December 2020 and covers the 2018 fiscal year. It is the Philippines' 6th EITI Report.

 Beneficial Ownership (BO) disclosure and Politically Exposed Persons (PEP) reporting in the Philippines has been a significant aspect of transparency in the Philippines.
 The multi-stakeholder group identifies tax evasion, money laundering, and compliance with the Constitutional provisions on the nationality of mining companies as the national issues that their work on beneficial ownership aims to address.
 It faces constraints, however, in terms of data privacy restrictions.

 The Philippines is a leading producer of mineral commodities such as nickel, gold and copper.
-While production volume for nickel increased from 2012 to 2014, production has gradually decreased since 2015 -2017.
-Nevertheless, the country accounted for 11% of the world’s production of nickel in 2017.
+While mineral production volume increased slightly in 2018, production has gradually decreased since 2015 -2017.
+Nevertheless, the country is only behind Indoneisa as the world's leading produder of nickel.
 Other commodities being produced in the Philippines include chromite, zinc, iron, silver, crude oil and natural gas.
+While the mineral sector slightly picked up in 2018, coal saw a slight dip in production compared to its 2017 value.

-Domestic production follows a similar trend as mining - declined from 3 million barrels of oil in 2014 to only 1.5 million barrels in 2016.
-Production from Galoc oil field has been the main contributor to the total output, producing 1.4 million barrels of oil in 2017.
+Domestic oil production follows a similar trend as coal - declined from 3 million barrels of oil in 2014 to only 1.1 million barrels in 2018.

 Exploration activities in mining are spread nationwide, while coal production is focused in the province of Antique.
 Oil and gas exploration is focused offshore.